Child Care Nutrition Training Topics

-- Never defrost foods on the kitchen count
+- Never defrost foods on the kitchen counter.

 - Don’t rinse raw fish, seafood, meat, or poultry, as this can spread germs to sinks, kitchen surfaces, cooking utensils, and other foods.

-- Rinse all fresh vegetables and fruits under running wat
+- Rinse all fresh vegetables and fruits under running water.

 - Use a clean produce brush to scrub melons and firm fruits.

 - Don’t use soap to clean fruit and vegetables.

 - Dry fruits with a paper towel after you have rinsed them.
 Cut rotten or bruised parts of fresh fruit and vegetables away before preparing or eating.

 - Quickly store fresh vegetables and fruits that can rot—put them in the refrigerator at 40 degrees or below.
 (Be aware that there are some fruits, such as bananas, and vegetables, such as tomatoes, that may rot more quickly if placed in the refrigerator.)

 - Before opening canned food, rinse and dry the top of the can.